-02 MUSIC OUTLINE 2023
+02 MUSIC OUTLINE 2024

 This course offers opportunities to perform as a soloist or in a group on your preferred instrument.
 There is also the opportunity to investigate either an aspect of New Zealand music or the development and usage of music technology in a research assignment.
 Composing two pieces of music which express your own musical ideas is also available as an option.
 The key areas of learning will build on your performance, research and compositional skills.
+You will be able to select different combinations of the following standards (adding to 14 credits) depending on your interests.

 Standard Type, Standard Number, Version and Standard Title Credits LIT (N or L1 or UER or UEW or UEB) NUM (Y/N) Internal / External (I/E) FAO (Y/N) Domain Standard is From AS91270 v2 Perform two substantial pieces of music as a featured soloist.
-6 N N I N Making Music AS91272 v3 Demonstrate ensemble skills by performing a substantial piece of music as a member of a group 4 N N I Ν Making Music AS 91271 v2 Compose two substantial pieces of music 6 N N I N Making Music EITHER: AS91278 v2 Investigate an aspect of New Zealand music 4 UEB N I N Music Studies OR : US27657 v3 Demonstrate knowledge of the development and usage of music technology, techniques, and associated equipment 4 N N I N Music Technology
+6 N N I N Making Music AS91272 v3 Demonstrate ensemble skills by performing a substantial piece of music as a member of a group 4 N N I N Making Music AS 91271 v2 Compose two substantial pieces of music 6 N N I N Making Music EITHER: AS91278 v2 Investigate an aspect of New Zealand music 4 UEB N I N Music Studies OR: US27657 v3 Demonstrate knowledge of the development and usage of music technology, techniques, and associated equipment 4 N N I N Music Technology